 Lauren W Reed

-I am a PhD student and research officer at the Australian National University.
+I am a PhD student at the Australian National University.
 My research focuses on an elaborate adult rural homesign system used in a community in the Highlands of Papua New Guinea.
 I also work with ways of signing used in the wider rural Highlands, and with ways of signing in Port Moresby, which include Papua New Guinea Sign Language, the emerging national sign language of PNG.
-I am interested in what emerging sign languages can tell us about both the nature and the evolution of human language; in how community characteristics condition language shape; and the multimodality of human language.
+I am interested in what emerging sign languages can tell us about both the nature and the evolution of human language; in how community characteristics condition language shape, including the contribution of hearing signers to sign languages; and the multimodality of human language.
 I am a sibling of deaf adults and hearing user of Auslan (Australian Sign Language).

 Reed, Lauren W. (2020).
 "Switching caps": Two ways of communicating in sign in the Port Moresby deaf community, Papua New Guinea.
 Asia-Pacific Language Variation 6(1): 13:52. https://doi.org/10.1075/aplv.19010.ree [Auslan abstract available at https://benjamins.com/catalog/aplv.19010.ree/video/abstract]